microcks/microcks.io/content/documentation/tutorials/first-soap-mock.md

 </wsdl:definitions>
 ```

-From now, you can save this as a file on your disk, then open SoapUI and choose **New SOAP Project** in the **File** menu or from the top buttons bar.
+From now, you can save this as a file on your disk - or your can retreive our finalized [petstore-1.0.wsdl](../petstore-1.0.wsdl) file.
+Then open SoapUI and choose **New SOAP Project** in the **File** menu or from the top buttons bar.
 Give your project a name like `PetstoreService` and choose to **Upload** this file as its definition.
 It should create a new folder for your project on the left pane initalized with a Service named `PetstoreServiceSoapBinding`.

 We now have some more initalization work to do.
 This is a four steps process that is illustrated below in the slider (you can the blue dots to freeze the swiper below):